 Table of Contents

-It is not as expensive as some of the other towns on the Riviera and is very beautiful to walk around.
+It is not as expensive as other towns on the Riviera and is beautiful to walk around.

-It is not as touristy either and a place where the Italian families with their children and dogs holiday.
+It is less touristy too and a place where the Italian families with their children and dogs holiday.
 Rarely do you see a Brit here.

 It is a city that perfectly fuses history, art and beautiful natural scenery.